Blog > 6 Ways Small Businesses Can Get the Cheapest Credit Card Processing

 • Stripe.
 Stripe integrates to your company’s website or invoicing service and merchants pay a flat rate pricing method with no monthly fees.

 • EBizCharge.
 EBizCharge chooses their pricing structure based on which option is best for your company and saves you the most money.
-With 7 different payment features, your business can easily accept credit card payments without worrying about heavy transaction costs or monthly fees.
+With tons of different payment features, your business can easily accept credit card payments without worrying about heavy transaction costs or monthly fees.

 1. Use a merchant services provider instead of a bank